 How to Stay Motivated to Eat Healthy

 1. Try new recipes

 Park suggests bookmarking recipes online or finding them on Pinterest (or in magazines and cookbooks).

 When you meal plan each week, pick healthy recipes that you would really like to make and that match your cooking skills.

 This trick gets to autonomy and competency, and when you actually want to eat a meal, you’ll be more likely to stay on the healthy eating track, Park says.

 Be sure to choose recipes that utilize a variety of veggies and lean protein choices.

 Opt for whole-grain or whole-wheat bread or pasta when possible for added fiber.
-You can also choose bean-based pasta for extra protein and fiber compared to refined pastas.
+You can also choose bean-based pasta for extra protein and fiber.